ttriggs/playlistior/README.md

 ## To Do
 ### Frontend
+~~- Use Ajax for following a playlist without refresh~~ ~~- Create "About" page~~
-- better navigation around app (add create button within topbar when on small screen)
+- better navigation around app
+  - add create button within topbar when on small screen
   - Use jQuery for a search field to appear on click?
-- Use Ajax for following a playlist without refresh
 - Add a "?" icon next to "Feeling Adventurous?" checkbox to explain its function
   - Use jQuery to toggle an explaination?
 - Album art cover carousel on playlist show page?
-- Create "About" page

 ### Backend
 - Use Ajax to create new playlists, show a loading spinner, then serve playlist page (this should circumvent Heroku's page timeout issue).
 Avoiding this timeout issue will allow more flexibility in how playlists are put together.
 Currently, the Heroku build tries to get all the songs it needs to build a playlist in one Echonest playlist_static call using the first genre associated with the artist.
 Fixing this timeout issue will mean more genres associated with the artist will be represented in the playlist created.